Noluthando-Ngema/cinemap/README.md

 •	Navigation: We implemented a Bottom Navigation Bar to allow quick access to Home, Bookings, Theatres and Dashboard.
 •	Visual Hierarchy: Primary actions (like "Book Now") are highlighted using distinct colours, which is red in this case, while secondary information is de-emphasized.
 2. Responsiveness
 •	The layout is designed using ConstraintLayout to ensure the app looks great on various screen sizes, from small phones to tablets.
+•	For the map on the application, we used OpenMapView
 •	Support for Dark Mode, which we called CineMap Noir was implemented to reduce eye strain.
 Tech Stack
 •	Language: Kotlin